HBoyd255/implementing-gtd/Todoist/implementing-gtd-in-todoist.md

   group errands together, and complete them all at once, to save time.

 I was considering adding a `9to5` context, for tasks that can only be completed during working hours.
-I found that this was only really applicable to calls, and errands, which are already covered, so adding this label would just create more clutter.
+I found that this was only really applicable to calls and errands, which are already covered, so adding this label would just create more clutter.